Brooklinellcstorecom/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2021.2 to 2021.12

-* To comply with the test identifier format used by Microsoft, TeamCity now uses a different format of names for .NET assemblies (omitting a file extension).
-After updating to 2021.12, this format will be applied within all the tests launched via the `test` or `vstest` command of the [.NET](net.md) runner, but the investigations and history of these tests will be reset.
 * TeamCity stops supporting the [Microsoft Edge Legacy](https://techcommunity.microsoft.com/t5/microsoft-365-blog/new-microsoft-edge-to-replace-microsoft-edge-legacy-with-april-s/ba-p/2114224) web browsers.
 * It is now impossible to automatically [trigger builds via REST API](https://www.jetbrains.com/help/teamcity/rest/start-and-cancel-builds.html#Advanced+Build+Run) when the [queue limit](ordering-build-queue.md#Limiting+Maximum+Size+of+Build+Queue) is reached on the server.